ncatlab/nlab-content/pages/2385.md

   \,,
 $$

-of the two projections out of the formal neighbourhood of the diagonal.
+of the two projections out of the [[formal neighbourhood of the diagonal]].

 =--